MarcoMeter/neroRL/docs/training.md

 If not specified, these will be saved in the folder `summaries` and `checkpoints` using the current path.

 ## --seed
-Sets the seed for the entire training procedur for reproducibility.
+Sets the seed for the entire training procedure for reproducibility.
 This affects all random number generators.

 ## --compile
 Whether to compile the model before training.
-As of PyTorch 2.0.0, this feature is extremly unstable.
-It is not available on Windows yet.
+As of PyTorch 2.0.0, this feature may be unstable and may not work on Windows out-of-the-box.

 ## --low-mem
 Whether to reduce the usage of GPU memory.
 Given this mode all training data is sampled and stored on the CPU.